 If your data is collected from some kind of sensor like a scale, measurement laser, or barcode scanner you probably want to consider a custom program as well.
 Much like building a custom data parser for more complex data sources, you’ll find a developer will be more capable of connecting to other components such as a PLC, scale, or sensor.
 Existing software will usually only have limited support for common hardware such as a scale or using a scanner like a keyboard to enter a value into a form.

 When evaluating your desired solution, I’d recommend seeking out demo software for any program you are considering.
 We recommend two existing software product lines—NiceLabel and BarTender.
 Both programs offer a free 30 day trial that I’d recommend taking advantage of to ensure compatibility with your processes.
-If you find it doesn’t meet your needs and you’d be interested in trying a custom program, give us a call and we can help create a solution.
+If you find it doesn’t meet your needs and you’d be interested in trying a custom program, contact us and we can help create a solution.